sydneyztran/Booth-s-Algorithm/README.md

 # Booths-Algorithm
-Booth's Algorithm in Assembly Language (MIPS)
+Booth's Algorithm in Assembly Language (MIPS).
+Tested with QTSpim